Deploy Plane with Docker

 as input.
 This will create a folderplane-app

-(in case of preview deployment) and will download thedocker-compose.yaml
+and will download thedocker-compose.yaml

 andplane.env